dinesh999d/Frontend-CCBP-project/README.md

 - Implement pagination or infinite scrolling to load more products.

 ### Product API Integration
-- Fetch product data from a mock e-commerce.
+- Fetch product data from a mock e-commerce API like [Fake Store API](https://fakestoreapi.com/docs).
 - Handle loading states and errors gracefully.
 - Implement caching and a loader for improved performance (optional but preferred).